Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: The Modified Marrone-Treanor model

-Terms on the left hand side account for the local rate of change in $E_v$ and vibrational energy transport, while the two vibrational energy source terms sit on the right hand side.
-The first, $Q_{v}^\mathrm{relax}$, represents the vibration-translation relaxation source term.
+Terms on the left hand side of Eq.~(\ref{eq:vibconservation}) account for the local rate of change in $E_\mathrm{v}$ and vibrational energy transport by advection and diffusion respectively, while the two vibrational energy source terms sit on the right hand side.
+The first, $w_{\mathrm{v}}^\mathrm{relax}$, represents the vibration-translation relaxation source term.
 It is typically modeled as a sum of Landau-Teller terms:

-where $D = \{ \mathrm{N_2}, \mathrm{O_2}, \mathrm{NO} \}$ represents the set of diatomic species contributing to the vibrational energy mode and $\langle \tau_s^\mathrm{v} \rangle$ is an appropriately averaged vibrational relaxation time for species $s$.
+where $\langle \tau_s^\mathrm{v} \rangle$ is an appropriately averaged vibrational relaxation time for species $s$.
 Refer to Sec.~\ref{sec:tau_vt_fits} for further details on how we compute vibrational relaxation times within the context of the current multi-temperature model.

-The chemistry-vibrational energy coupling term $Q_{v}^\mathrm{chem} = \sum\limits_{s \in D} \sum\limits_{r \in R} Q_{v,r,s}^\mathrm{chem}$ in Eq.~(\ref{eqn:vibconservation}) accounts for net removal, or replenishment of vibrational energy during chemical reactions.
+The chemistry-vibrational energy coupling term $w_{\mathrm{v}}^\mathrm{chem} = \sum\limits_{s \in D} \sum\limits_{r \in R} w_{\mathrm{v},r,s}^\mathrm{chem}$ in Eq.~(\ref{eq:vibconservation}) accounts for net removal, or replenishment of vibrational energy during chemical reactions.
 When written in generic form, the individual terms may be expressed as:

-where $\langle \varepsilon_{v,s} \rangle_r^f$ represents the average amount of vibrational energy per unit mole of species $s$ being \emph{removed} in the forward sense of reaction $r$, whereas $\langle \varepsilon_{v,s} \rangle_r^b$ is the corresponding amount being \emph{replenished} by the reverse process.
-In principle, $\langle \varepsilon_{v,s} \rangle_r^f$ and $\langle \varepsilon_{v,s} \rangle_r^b$ may take on different values, for instance when the local gas state exhibits significant departure from thermal equilibrium.
-However, when $\langle \varepsilon_{v,s} \rangle_r^f \approx \langle \varepsilon_{v,s} \rangle_r^b = \langle \varepsilon_{v,s} \rangle_r$ holds, Eq.~(\ref{eq:evib_chem_source}) can be simplified to:
+where $\langle \varepsilon_{\mathrm{v},s} \rangle_r^f$ represents the average amount of vibrational energy per unit mole of species $s$ being \emph{removed} in the forward sense of reaction $r$, whereas $\langle \varepsilon_{\mathrm{v},s} \rangle_r^b$ is the corresponding amount being \emph{replenished} by the reverse process.
+In principle, $\langle \varepsilon_{\mathrm{v},s} \rangle_r^f$ and $\langle \varepsilon_{\mathrm{v},s} \rangle_r^b$ may take on different values, for instance when the local gas state exhibits significant departure from thermal equilibrium.
+However, when $\langle \varepsilon_{\mathrm{v},s} \rangle_r^f \approx \langle \varepsilon_{\mathrm{v},s} \rangle_r^b = \langle \varepsilon_{\mathrm{v},s} \rangle_r$ holds, Eq.~(\ref{eq:evib_chem_source}) can be simplified to: